 The third component (30 credits) comprises elective courses, allowing you to deepen your knowledge and expertise in specific areas, based on your special interests.
 Part of the elective courses is two alternative kinds of internship courses: in organisations or in research projects, which give you the possibility to apply your theoretical knowledge and skills in real-life work or research environments.

 The fourth component is the Master's thesis (30 credits), in which you will undertake independent academic research in the area of digital media and society.

 If you choose to graduate after one academic year, you will instead produce a shorter Master's thesis (15 credits) in the second semester.
-You will also be required to take the two core courses in media and communication studies and the two skills courses the first semester, and the other two core courses in media and communication studies in the second semester.
+You will also be required to take the two core courses in media and communication studies and the two skills courses in the first semester, and the other two core courses in media and communication studies in the second semester.

-On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
+At a seminar, you present your ideas and discuss with your classmates a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.

-You are expected to gradually and increasingly take responsibility for your education as you progress with your studies, and to gradually acquire professionally relevant and research-based knowledge and skills.
+You are expected to gradually and increasingly take responsibility for your education as you progress with your studies and to gradually acquire professionally relevant and research-based knowledge and skills.

 Learning to understand and master digital media and how they relate to daily, cultural, political, economic and professional life, gives you an excellent foundation to work as a digital media professional and researcher.